We have our own catering kitchen at Arden, and all meals are prepared daily on site.

-If your child has a known allergy please contact us immediately, and either Mrs Bhamra or Mrs Bi will in contact with you.
+If your child has a known allergy please contact us immediately, and Mrs Bi will in contact with you.
 Photos of children with allergies are taken to help the kitchen staff identify the children when their lunches are being served.
 This is particularly important with younger children who might not be able to articulate their allergies.
 Children's names are also listed in classrooms so that teaching staff are aware of any allergies.

 Read more about allergens from the Food Standards Agency:

 All children who are in Reception, Year 1 and Year 2 (Key Stage 1) are entitled to a free school meal irrespective of parental circumstances.
 This means that if you have a child in these years they may have a hot meal.
 The government tell us that this will save a parent £400 per year.

 Free school meals may be available if parents receive any of the following: Income Support, income-based Jobseeker's Allowance, income-related Employment and Support Allowance, Child Tax Credit, provided they are not entitled to Working Tax Credit and have an annual income (as assessed by HMRC) that does not exceed £16,190, Working Tax Credit 'run-on' - the payment someone may receive for a further four weeks after they stop qualifying for Working Tax Credit.

 You cannot claim free school meals if you or your partner work over 16 hours or more each week.